EventStore/EventStore/docs/server/operations/backup.md

 # Backup and restore

-Backing up an EventStoreDB database is straightforward but relies on carrying out the steps below in the correct order.
+Backing up a KurrentDB database is straightforward but relies on carrying out the steps below in the correct order.

 ## Types of backups